- NMNH Home ›

 On Jamestown Island after the 1630s, the settlement’s cemetery was associated with the church—but three burials lay in drainage ditches.
 Though the graves were clearly unlike those of English colonists, they were not at first positively identified as African.
 The bones have confirmed that two African men and one African woman were buried here.

-This skeleton (pictured at right) found in a shallow grave was originally identified as Native American, but recent analysis has proved its African descent.
+This skeleton (pictured at right) found in a shallow grave was originally identified as American Indian, but recent analysis has proved its African descent.
 The body’s placement—on its side, slightly bent—differs from traditional Christian burial.

 The other two bodies were extended on their backs, their graves head to head.
-They were first thought to be slaves, or perhaps Native Americans.
+They were first thought to be slaves, or perhaps American Indians.
 Their African identity was confirmed within the past decade, after reassessment of the skeletons with modern methods of analysis.